WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 <aside class="notes">

-**Talking Points**
+**Talking points**:
-* These are functions that allow web pages to save custom history data to the browser.
+* These are functions that allow webpages to save custom history data to the browser.
 * Applications like Gmail can use these functions to manually save custom browser history.
-For example, Gmail can use `.pushState` to put in the browser history that a user is on their search results page, so if they go into an email and click 'back', they get back to the search page - instead of off gmail.com completely.
+For example, Gmail can use `.pushState` to put a user's email search results page in the browser history.
+So when the user opens an email and clicks on the back button, they're taken to the search page on Gmail and not to the last website they visited.
-* A bit more technically, when someone goes from their inbox to a specific email, Gmail can use `.pushState` to save in the browser information about what the user is currently doing in the application.
-Now when the user presses the 'back' button, the browser gives the saved information back to Gmail and Gmail brings back the content the user was last looking at.
+* When someone goes from their inbox to a specific email, Gmail can use `.pushState` to save information in the browser about what the user is currently doing in the application.
+So when the user presses the back button, the browser returns the saved information to Gmail and Gmail loads the previous content the user was looking at.

 </aside>

 ---

 ## Recap
-Here's a summary of what we've learned so far for routing:
+Here's a summary of what we've learned so far:

-### Single Page Applications and Browser History Mechanics
-* Single Page Applications are websites that serve only one web page, then change the content of that page dynamically, without refreshing.
+* Single-page applications are websites that serve only one webpage then change the content of that page dynamically.
-* Old browser history mechanics support **back** and **forward** operations that traditionally keep track of history as users move between different pages.
+* Old browser history mechanics support back and forward operations that traditionally keep track of history as users move between different pages.
-* Since modern Single Page Applications keep the user on one page without refreshing old browser history **back** and **forward** mechanics don't work well with modern applications - so HTML5 changed the rules of how 'back' and 'forward' can work.
+* Since modern SPAs keep users on one page without refreshing old browser history, back and forward browser mechanics don't work well with modern applications.
+So HTML5 changed the rules of how back and forward work.